NullString1/ESP32BinanceDisplay/README.md

      | password | (None) | Insert your network PSK |
      | segA (A-G) | 19, 18, 5, 17, 16, 4, 0 | PIN numbers to set which segment to light |
 3. Wire display to set pins and flash to ESP32
+## Limitations
+- Only reads USDT in futures wallet
+- Only reads BTC in spot wallet